tjagz/Dev0ps/project5.md

 - Added the following contents to the file.
 Replaced <THE_ENCRYPTED_KEY> with your encryption key.
-Also, replace XX.XXX.XX.XX with my Consul server's IP address.
+Also, replaced XX.XXX.XX.XX with my Consul server's IP address.